LucasBorboleta/nanogame-js/DESIGN.md

   * If `game_game_terminated == False` and`game_exported` is not `None` then `game_player` is expected no to be `None`:
     * Broker updates Game with `game_exported_state`.
     * Then the sequence continues as the previous one.

+  ## States

+  About states:

+  - Registering-Players : waiting for two players ; third and subsequent players are just spectators.

+  * Assigning-Roles : decision about who plays white or black.
+  * Playing-Game : display the game state to all players and handle player decision ; at game termination this state is kept, but nothing append.